Overview

 Right-click and select Create new composite asset from the context menu.

-In the pop-up window, enter the desired name, making sure to follow the naming conventions (refer to the main article).
+In the pop-up window, enter the desired name, making sure to follow the naming conventions.
 If an asset with this name already exists, a warning will be displayed when you attempt to create it.

 Composite Editor Interface